 The central governing body of the Club is the Coiste (“Committee”) comprising up to 15 Members elected at the Club AGM or subsequently co-opted to fill vacancies.
 The authority of the Coiste is defined in the club’s Constitution .
 In addition to their formal representative and officer roles, members of the Coiste typically takes on additional responsibilities for leading club programmes or projects.

 A great deal of work gets done “behind the scenes” across all sections of the Club to ensure Cuala is organisationally and financially equipped for the challenges that it faces.
-It is important to acknowledge that the vast majority of this work was completed by Cuala members giving willingly and freely of their time.
+It is important to acknowledge that the vast majority of this work is completed by Cuala members and volunteers giving willingly and freely of their time.
 We are deeply appreciative of their efforts and support.

-Another vital element of our support comes from businesses of all shapes and sizes who recognise Cuala’s unique place the community and who generously provide support for teams, prevents and other projects.
+Another vital element of our support comes from businesses of all shapes and sizes who recognise Cuala’s unique place the community and who generously provide support for teams, events and projects.
 We urge all members and supporters to review our list of Corporate & Team Sponsors

 Cuala members are welcome to contact Coiste if you need assistance or information about any aspect of the Club.
 Most importantly, there is a role for everybody in our Club projects and all offers of help will be warmly received.
 If you are interested in helping with any of the areas outlined or if you have expertise or ideas that you think will be of benefit to Cuala, please don’t hesitate to contact any member of the Coiste.
 You dont have to be a member of Coiste to participate in or lead a club project.

 The Assets of the Club are vested in its Trustees.
 These are